Find a Law Firm

 Find an Approved Solicitor on the Secure Trust Bank PLC Conveyancing Panel

-My partner and I are refinancing our maisonette with Secure Trust Bank.
-We have a son 19 who lives with us.
+My fiance and I changing mortgage lender for our maisonette with Secure Trust Bank.
+We have a son approaching twenty who lives with us.
 The solicitor on the Secure Trust Bank conveyancing panel has asked us to disclose anyone over the age of 17 other than ourselves who lives in the flat.
-The solicitor has now sent a form for our son to sign, giving up any rights in the event that the apartment is forfeited by the lender.
-I have a couple of concerns (1) Is this form unique to the Secure Trust Bank conveyancing panel as he never had to sign this form when we remortgaged 5 years ago (2) Does our son by signing this giving up his rights to inherit the property?
+Our lawyer has now e-mailed a document for our son to sign, waiving any legal rights in the event that the apartment is forfeited by the lender.
+I have two questions (1) Is this form unique to the Secure Trust Bank conveyancing panel as he did not need to sign this form when we remortgaged 5 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?

 On the face of it your lawyer has done nothing wrong as it is established procedure for any occupier who is aged 17 or over to sign the necessary Consent Form, which is purely to state that any rights he has in the property are postponed and secondary to Secure Trust Bank .This is solely used to protect the Secure Trust Bank if the property were re-possessed so that in such circumstances, your son would be legally obliged to leave.